unitartu-remrob/remrob-server/README.md

 ### Limitations & issues:

-- After starting the container it initially takes some time before application windows get drawn.
-- With more than 9 containers active the vnc servers running in new containers become unresponsive (10+), possibly something to do with the shared cgroup
 - Cannot edit files that require sudo privileges with GUI applications (e.g. `sudo gedit /etc/hosts`), must use a CLI editor (e.g. nano)
 - SYS_ADMIN container privileges currently required to run systemd, which is needed for gnome